Gospel

 Mark 14:25

-Jesus speaks of drinking anew in God’s kingdom, pointing to future hope after his death.
+Jesus promises to drink wine again in God’s kingdom, pointing beyond his death to resurrection and future hope with his followers.

 Connections Across Scripture